toxinu/toxinu/README.md

 - Backend development using **Python & Golang**
 - Front-end development using **React, Vue.js, Typescript**
-- Devops using **Terraform, Kubernetes, AWS, GCP, Consul, Ansible**
+- DevOps using **Terraform, Kubernetes, AWS, GCP, Consul, Ansible**

 <details>
 <summary>Want to see some of my photography? 📸</summary>